 Basemark is a benchmark testing tool that is used for testing web browser performance based on various factors.

-Here, Edge has outperformed both Chrome and Firefox, and in this test also Firefox score was low.
+Here, Chrome has outperformed both Edge and Firefox, and in this test also Firefox score was low.

 MotionMark is a graphics benchmark that will test how capable your browser is while handling complex scenes at a target frame rate.